Bagualia: Skull

 The skull of Bagualia is relatively complete.
 The premaxilla is robust and nearly complete with a tall, lateromedially compressed structure, with a smooth lateral surface with several foramina, and its anterior margin lacks a step.
 A beak-like process is present at the anteroventral end, unique to Bagualia, which may have supported a larger keratinous structure.
 The maxilla of Bagualia shows 13 alveoli, with some teeth preserved in varying stages of eruption.
 It has a prominent premaxillary process and a deep narial fossa.
 Although the ascending process of the maxilla is missing, the antorbital fenestra and lacrimal processes are well-defined.
 The maxilla articulates with the jugal and palatine, but lacks contact with the ectopterygoid.
 The right nasal has a broad but damaged articulation with the frontal and a thinner connection with the prefrontal.
 The lacrimal is robust and dorsoventrally tall, with distinct articulations for the jugal, maxilla, prefrontal, and nasal, similar to other sauropods like Camarasaurus and Turiasaurus.
-The rhomboid-shaped left prefrontal features prominent articular facets for the lacrimal, nasal, and frontal bones, characterized by its elongated shape and triangular cross-section.
+The rhomboid-shaped left prefrontal features prominent articular facets for the lacrimal, nasal, and frontal bones, characterised by its elongated shape and triangular cross-section.
 The postorbital forms the posterior and posterodorsal boundaries of the orbit, featuring a slender ventral process typical of early sauropodomorphs.
 The robust squamosals have four articulating processes, with the longest ventral process contributing to an 'S'-shaped profile.

 The braincase is nearly complete and ossified, showcasing a robust and tall structure similar to other eusauropods.
 It features limited cranial pneumaticity and lacks certain recesses, with an elliptical foramen magnum dorsoventrally oriented, contrasting with the circular shape seen in many non-sauropod sauropodomorphs.
 The paroccipital process is laterally projected, with a unique morphology that differs from other sauropodomorphs.
 In the Endocranium, pituitary gland hypertrophy supports its link to increasing body size, aligning with trends in later large-bodied sauropods.
 The floccular lobe is reduced in Bagualia, consistent with a shift to low-agility, quadrupedal locomotion, shared with later eusauropods.
 Its inner ear anatomy, particularly the shortened and widened semicircular canals, reflects reduced agility and a stable posture.
 Bagualia shows a moderate sense of smell, more developed than in latter sauropods but less than in predatory sauropodomorphs.
 Its encephalization quotient is similar to Spinophorosaurus, suggesting moderate brain activity, possibly aided by a well-developed venous system.

 The right dentary has 16 alveoli and shows an emerging tooth, while the left dentary has 14 alveoli with five partially erupted teeth.
 Notably, these dentaries exhibit a U-shaped configuration characteristic of eusauropods, featuring unique structural traits, including well-developed alveoli and a prominent coronoid process on the surangular.
 The teeth are spoon-shaped with heavily wrinkled enamel, displaying asymmetrical mesial and distal margins, characteristic of many sauropodomorphs, with notable features like a medial convex area and a procumbent arrangement typical of eusauropods.
 Numerous small pores on the ventral margin, along with little wear on the first erupted tooth, may indicate a vascular function, possibly supporting a keratin-like covering.